Olivier-Boudeville/OSDL-Orge/src/doc/Orge-game-system.rst

      - Creature: corresponds to all beings, monsters or characters

-	   - belongs to a Race
+	   - belongs to a Species
 	   - Has an age and a life expectancy at births
 	   - Has a gender
 	   - has an Inventory